0Zhihan/EMSC-4033-2022_project_assessment/Project/Projectplanner.md

 ## Testing, validation, documentation

-I will test the accuracy of the fitted relationship with r2 with package `scikit-learn` in a linear fit.
+I will test the accuracy of the fitted relationship with r2 with package `scikit-learn` in linear fit and OLS model.
 I will fit the data with a neural network to test the relationships fitted by the OLS model.

 In `test_function.py`, I will write some test functions to test the functions I wrote in `my_functions.py` and execute these tests in `Run_test.ipynb`.